An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition: Numerical Simulations

 \section{Numerical Simulations}

 We conduct numerical tests to investigate the performance of Rand-QLP.
-The results are compared with those of multiple existing algorithms.
-Tests are done in MATLAB on a computer with a 1.8 GHz Intel Core i7 processor and 8 GB of memory.
+The results are compared with those of several existing algorithms.
+Tests are done in Python and the architecture used for this study is an Intel Xeon Gold 6240 CPU running at 2.6 GHz, with 18 cores and 251 GB of RAM, equipped with a NVIDIA GeForce RTX 2080Ti GPU.